panyapoc/aws-quickstart/messaging-node/sqs.md

 - Reduce false empty responses by querying all—rather than a subset of—Amazon SQS servers.
 - Return messages as soon as they become available.

+### Let's do it

-In this example, the Node.js module is configured to use long-polling to reduce empty response by allowing Amazon SQS to wait until the messages are available in a queue before sending a response.
-The recieved messages are then deleted in batch by calling the `deleteMessageBatch` method.
+In this example,

+- the Node.js module will be modified to **use long-polling** in order to reduce empty responses by allowing Amazon SQS to wait until the messages are available in a queue before sending a response.
+- **The recieved messages are then deleted** in batch by calling the `deleteMessageBatch` method.

+Notes:

 - For recieveMessage API, `WaitTimeSeconds` should be more than `0` seconds to use long polling,
 - The maximum number of message, `MaxNumberOfMessages`, to be recieved per request could range from `1` to `10`.

 <details>

 <summary><b>See Spoilers</b></summary>

 ```node